Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 complexity SciPy tries to hide from users, while previewing some exciting developments in [scipy.special](https://docs.scipy.org/doc/scipy/reference/special.html).

-Python has become wildly popular as a scripting language for scientific and other data intensive applications.
+Python has become wildly popular as a language for scientific and other data-intensive applications.
 It owes much of its success to an exemplary execution of the "compiled core, interpreted shell" principle.
-One can orchestrate simulation pipelines, preprocess and munge data, set up and use explanatory or predictive statistical models, make plots and tables, and more, in an expressive high level language—while delegating computationally intensive tasks to compiled libraries.
+One can orchestrate simulation pipelines, preprocess and munge data, set up and use explanatory or predictive statistical models, make plots and tables, and more, in an expressive high level language — while delegating computationally intensive tasks to compiled libraries.

 The default CPython interpreter was designed specifically to make it easy to extend Python programs with efficient native code.
 The Python C API is well thought out and straightforward to work with.
 The controversial global interpreter